Chart Color Schemes

 Peakhurst has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 24 projects likely to affect the area.
-Notable projects include Rail Service Improvement Program - T4 Illawarra & Eastern Suburbs Line, Canterbury Road Mixed-Use Development - Roselands, 956 Canterbury Road Apartment Development - Roselands, and Henry Lawson Drive Stage 1B Upgrade.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 24 projects that could affect this region.
+Major initiatives include the Rail Service Improvement Program for T4 Illawarra & Eastern Suburbs Line, Canterbury Road Mixed-Use Development at Roselands, 956 Canterbury Road Apartment Development also in Roselands, and Henry Lawson Drive Stage 1B Upgrade.
+The following list details those projects most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.